llalonde/Igloo-POC/README.md

 Files Included in this Repo:

+1. PSFiles folder: The Powershell scripts
+2. DSC folder: Desired Configuration Scripts for the DC and Domain Creation
+3. csv_files: the list of vm required for the solution in a CSV format
-The Powershell scripts are located in the PSFiles folder.
+4. custom_script: misc scripts used in the original POC.
+5. Root:  JSON templates and Readme.md (this file)

-* Deploy-ReferenceArchitecture.ps1:  This script is the main script for the deployment of the infrastructure.
+Deploy-ReferenceArchitecture.ps1:  This script is the main script for the deployment of the infrastructure located in the PSFiles folder.

 **This PowerShell script will deploy the following:**